algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specification.md

 - **Bubble Plugin**: Additional plugins to enhance the application (e.g., API Connector, Google Maps, etc.).
 - **Bubble Database**: Database to store the data of the application.

 All these technologies are used directly on the Bubble platform.
-Therefore, there is no need to install anything more in your application. <br>
+Therefore, there is no need to install anything more in the application. <br>

 ### 6.2 How will it work?